 We have a great post on Caregiver Burnout (click here!), but what do you do when you can’t get outside help?
 What if no other family or friends are available to come offer you relief?
 What can single parents do?
-These are fifteen of our best suggestions to help you manage having a baby with acid reflux.
+These are sixteen of our best suggestions to help you manage having a baby with acid reflux.
 We hope that these ideas can help alleviate some of your distress!

 The first and most important thing I can say is that there is never, ever any shame in needing help.
 Parenting a baby with GERD is a heavy burden to bear, and you should not have to carry it alone.

 Rebekah L. writes: “I honestly don’t even know what I would have done with the second without help because I asked and took a lot of it.”

 Monica S.D. writes: “Don’t be afraid to demand help from a doctor and your partner.”